cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/_index.md

 ---

 You can use the following archived guides.

-They are fixed to Cadenzaflow 7.18 and are not actively maintained anymore.
+<b>!!!Please note that these archived guides are not actively maintained anymore with CadenzaFlow.
-Due to Cadenzaflow Platform 7 backward compatibility, they usually still work with later versions.
-However, you might need to adjust them to make them work.
+So, you might need to adjust them to make them work.</b>